Overview

 based on tenure and contributions.

-At NorthStar, we have created a unique approach to investing for social change.
-NorthStar centers our
+At NorthStar, we have created what we believe is an unique approach to investing for social change.

-research, thinking, and activism around five core areas that inform how we view the world: racial
+NorthStar centers our research, thinking, and activism around six core areas that inform how we view

-justice and gender equity, economic inequality, human rights, environmental justice, and corporate
+the world: racial equality, gender equity, economic inequality, human rights, environmental justice, and

-governance.
-We examine potential opportunities in multiple asset classes to be included in our
+corporate governance.
+We examine potential opportunities in multiple asset classes to be included in

-portfolios, with the goal of allowing our clients to invest assets to achieve their financial objectives with
+our portfolios, with the goal of allowing our clients to invest assets to achieve their financial objectives

 Additionally, NorthStar is a signatory to the UN Principles of Responsible Investment (UNPRI),